scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 `subretinal` (i.e., next to the bipolar cells in the space of the missing photoreceptors), and `suprachoroidal` (i.e., between the choroid and the sclera).
-Each of these approaches is similar in that light from the visual scene is captured and transformed into electrical pulses delivered through electrodes to stimulate the retina.
+Each of these approaches is similar in that light from the visual scene is captured via a camera and transformed into electrical pulses delivered through electrodes to stimulate the retina.

 .. figure:: figretina.png